 - Epping Forest

 - Waltham Forest

-Virgin Media, which currently reaches just over 44% of homes in the UK, is rolling out Project Lightning to deliver ultrafast broadband into homes across the country, including some parts of London not already connected.
-For example, the work on connecting 34,000 homes in Barnet was completed in May 2020.
+Virgin Media, which currently reaches just over 53% of homes in the UK, continues to roll out Project Lightning to deliver ultrafast broadband into homes across the country – including some parts of London not already connected.

 Other fibre installers may have plans for your area of London, so it’s worth checking out your options.